arya45/100-days-of-code/README.md

 * Looked for a fix to problem of the beackground image being to zoomed in on mobile devices.
 Setting the html height to 100% seems to do the trick.
 It now works on my phone (even though the URL bar of the browser seems to be counted in the 100%...) and I got feeback that it seems fine on Windows Phone.
 * Started to think about the Weather App (FreeCodeCamp challenge) and the OpenWeatherData API.
 This is going to be challenging but fun: first real app I am going to build!

+### Day 16: September 26, 2016 | A slice of Python

+* Long day at work and could not get myself to work on the Weather App but I completed a few Python exercises on CodeSchool.
+Bookmarked some other interesting-looking courses